atrodondi/atrodondi-gmail.com/README.md

 3. Now you are ready to go!
 If you have never used Node programs before, syntax for this program is:

-    ***node 'file_name.js' 'command' 'argument(can be multiple words with spaces in between words)'***
+    node 'file_name.js' 'command' 'argument'

 4. User should be able to enter any command followed by any number of words to get the corresponding information.
-If commands or querys are left blank or there is an error, there are default sets or informative logs that will tell you what went wrong.
+The console will let you know if something went wrong, and if so, just check your commands or arguments and try again!

  # Why is this useful?